Warner Theatre (Torrington, Connecticut): History

-The theatre is in operation year-round with more than 80,000 patrons passing through its doors each year.
-It provides a dynamic art-in-education program that has reached thousands of young people from throughout the region.
-It features a community theatre program that is supported by more than 400 volunteers—from actors to carpenters to ushers.
+The theatre operates year-round with more than 80,000 patrons passing through its doors each year.
+Its dynamic art-in-education program has reached thousands of young people from throughout the region.
+It also features a community theatre program supported by more than 400 volunteers, from actors and carpenters to ushers.
 It has presented some of the world's finest performers, from the Vienna Boys Choir to Anne Murray, and from George Carlin to the Washington Ballet.
-The Warner's dedicated Board of Directors represents a unique cross-section of business, education, government, and the arts, providing strong and visionary leadership for this important institution.
+The Warner's dedicated Board of Directors represents a cross-section of business, education, government, and the arts.

 Warner Theater marquee set up for Paul Rothbart's independent short, "Isn't It Romantic?"

 On October 14, 2012, independent film director Paul Rothbart shot the opening scene for his short romantic comedy, "Isn't It Romantic?" in the lobby of the Warner.

 Restoration

 Funded by an exhaustive fund-raising effort, that included generous support from the State and Federal governments, the community, and regional corporations, the Warner Theatre closed its doors in early August 2002 to complete Phase One of its restoration of the vintage Art Deco auditorium.
 Construction crews cleared the venue of its 1956 seating, worn wall hangings, and interim floor covering.
 For the next two months, the auditorium was filled with 45 ft. high scaffolding to enable the restoration of the intricately stencilled ceiling, refurbishment of the huge, silver and gold star-shaped light, and cleaning and gilding for the complex, interweaving pattern that tops the theatre's walls.

 The "monkey fur"—actually crushed velvet—wall covering that was brown for more than a generation, has been restored back to its original vivid blood orange hue through a supplier in Germany.
 Gold brocade draperies from France now accent the walls, replace the act curtain, and dress the lobby stairway landing.
 The auditorium floor was also refurbished to better accommodate handicap access, and the lobby, aisle, and atrium carpeting were all restored with a recreation of the original Art Deco pattern that lined the floors when the theatre opened in 1931.
 The lighting, sound, and fire alarm systems were also updated, restoring the venue back to state-of-the-art status.